 What do I need to do when a dog moves in with me?

-- Certificate of competence: Before you acquire a dog for the first time, you must complete a theoretical training, the so-called certificate of competence.
-Through the Chamber of Commerce, dog trainers or veterinarians qualified in animal protection offer these special courses for proof of competence.
-You must send proof that you have completed the course when you register the dog to the City Department General security and events .. send.
+• Certificate of competence: Before you get a dog for the first time, you must complete a theoretical training course, the so-called certificate of competence.
+Animal welfare qualified dog trainers or veterinarians offer these special courses through the Chamber of Commerce.
+You must send proof that you have completed the course to City Department General security and events when you register your dog.

-- Dog liability insurance: You have one week to provide proof of dog liability insurance.
-You must send this proof to the City Department General security and events .. .
+• Dog liability insurance: You have one week to provide proof of dog liability insurance.
+You must send this proof to the Lade Text City Department General security and events.

-- Registration for dog tax: Within two weeks, you must register your dog for dog tax with the Municipal Tax Office.
+• Registration for dog tax: You must register your dog for dog tax at the municipal tax office within two weeks.

-- Chip and registration obligation: Within one month you must have your dog chipped and registered by a veterinarian.
-If your dog is chipped, you can also register it yourself via:
+• Chip and registration obligation: You must have your dog chipped and registered by a vet within one month.
+If your dog is chipped, you can also register it yourself via

 Please make sure that the message has been successfully transferred to the pet database.
 The transfer only works with complete records.